 If France qualify from Group F

-If France don’t win Group F, and merely qualify as they are 1/12 to do with Sky Bet, it could become a lot more complicated.
+If France don’t win Group F, and merely qualify, it could become a lot more complicated.

 Last 16: The winner of Group D, which could be any of England, Croatia, Scotland or Czech Republic in London on June 29.